simnalamburt/cloudkeeper/README.md

 pipenv run python -u src/main.py
 ```

 Type the ID and password.
-It'll be stored at `irccloud.ini`.
+It'll be stored at `secret.ini`.